shehel/AR_Android/README.md

 - Android NDK

 ### Results
 Several tests were applied to fix the numerous greedy matches that occur in vanilla patch description algorithms.
-The system is also reaonably invariant to viewpoint change. <br>
-Tests include
 - RANSAC
 - Ratio check
 - Symmetry check
-- Angle consistency
+- Angle consistency <br>
+The system is also reaonably invariant to viewpoint change. <br>
 <figure>
   <img src="images/performance.png" alt="Algorithms comparison" align="center">
   <figcaption>Accuracy of several patch description algorithms on images of increasing variations.
 20 point matches is considered the threshold to be labelled as matched.